yashodhank/csv2rest/README.md

 both the begin and the end of the string if needed.
 Is optional and if not specified, defaults at `false`.
 Enabling this feature can greatly decrease performances.

-The `max_n_row` option is the maximum rows that can be queried by the client per page.
-This can help to prevent some kinds of denial of service by avoiding intensive CPU and memory usage.

 We recommend using a `string` type when the column is a hash, because its way lighter to compare few `char` than to compare a whole n bits hash.